Service Number 11790

 Regiment West Yorkshire Regiment

 On the 23rd October 1914, the Wetherby News published a list of local men who were serving.
-Among that long list of names was A.E.Frost who was listed as employed at The Grange, but it has been difficult to identify his parents and family.
+Among that long list of names was A.E.Frost who was listed as employed at The Grange, but it was difficult to identify his parents and family.

 Albert Edward Frost is also commemorated on the Wetherby War Memorial where he is recorded as serving in the West Yorkshire Regiment, and that has allowed us to identify him as Private Albert Edward Frost of the 9th Battalion West Yorkshire Regiment with a service number of 11790.